s-xiang/git-meta/README.md

 status`, `git fetch`, etc. become slow enough that developers, given the opportunity, will begin splitting code into multiple repositories.

-We will discuss the architecture of git-meta in more detail in the next section, but essentially it provides a way to use standard git operations across many repositories.
+We discuss the architecture of git-meta in more detail in the next section, but essentially it provides a way to use standard git operations across many repositories.
 Before starting on git-meta, we did investigate several existing products that take a similar approach:

 - [Gitslave](http://gitslave.sourceforge.net)
 - [myrepos](https://myrepos.branchable.com)